when will the online class ‘landscapes in lines’ be there?

 When I’m doing a project I love I can’t shut my mouth… I want to shout it out to the rest of the world and keep on talking about it.
-So, that was what happened when our plan rose to create an online painting workshop and we recorded our first one, titled ‘Landscapes in lines’, late September.
+So, that was what happened when our plan rose to create an online painting class and we recorded our first one, titled ‘Landscapes in lines‘, late September.
 It was amazing!
 My enthusiasm couldn’t be tempered, even if the process wasn’t going as fast and spotless as we wanted.
 But now, the crowd is waiting and asking where my online workshop is… So, while my partner is busy editing, I’m writing this to explain.

 For me it was almost the first time to be filmed.
 When I was still making music, we made a clip for my song Your Embrace.
 That is almost 10 years ago already!
 And my only experience.
 So, I am a beginner.
 No wonder that I was a bit excited when we planned our first sessions.
 It’s like you put on perfection glasses and look with other eyes to yourself than you use to.
 What clothes should I wear best?
 Does my hair look good?
-Where I normally do not worry about how I look like, I never use make up and things, I asked myself: Don’t I look too tired?
+In daily life I do not worry about how I look like, I never use make up and things, I asked myself: Don’t I look too tired?
 We had the brilliant plan to start recording at the time we did our half yearly detox.
 And I felt tired, so I looked that way too.
 When I looked at myself in the mirror, I had big bags under the eyes… O my gosh, what a good idea that was.
 We postponed our plans to a week later, which was even better because I had no students that week because of autumn holidays.
 We had a lot of time and the weather was still pretty fine.
 My face was the healthy Dutch red cheek one again, without bags.
 So I thought I was ready.

 acting like myself is the best way to act

 Although I’m teaching for years right now, everything changes when I start talking to a camera instead of people that can talk back, interrupt and ask questions (what can be very annoying too).
 The camera says nothing back, nor does my dear.
 And everything’s on tape.
 Are you ever ready enough?
 Yes, when you allow yourself to just do it.
 Giving myself time to do it over and over again was good.
 Also that Anthony was patience with me and I was patience with him, because he struggled too.
 Man, we were doing something new!
 And we were having a lot of fun with it.
 I begun to feel comfortable with my new teacher role.
 I discovered I could act best as I was myself, like I use to do when I’m giving art lessons to children.
 Of course its different when you’re talking in a language that is not your first language, constantly searching for words and how to build up your sentences.
 But I improved along the way and can say this is becoming great!
 For Anthony, it was all new to film since he’s a photographer.
-It was particularly hard to watch the recording sessions from a small screen and constantly turning on and off reading glasses.
+It was particularly hard to watch the recording sessions from a small screen and constantly putting on and off reading glasses.
 Also we had to find out how to make the sound as good as possible and we had to find ways to sync our videos with that sound.

 Luckily our sessions at home were more relaxed, at least when it comes to noise.
 However, when we came to filming the painting process Anthony had to find a solution for placing the camera in such a way that we could film the work from above.
 He invented a construction to put the tripod for two-third on the table, and tied the camera on the window so that it wouldn’t fall down.
 And that didn’t happen, all of our indoor days.